Help center

 2024 and newer Early Wi‑Fi 7 (802.11be)

-Check the box your device came in, in the device manual, or on the manufacturer’s website for these terms:
+Check the box your device came in, in the device manual, or on the manufacturer’s website for these Wi-Fi standards terms.

 Wi‑Fi Name Also Called